 What to do now?
 I could make a night pen for him in the bathtub.
 He couldn’t climb the tub walls.
 I safety-proofed the tub by closing and blocking the drain, made a bed out of pine shavings at one end, and left little dishes of food and water at the other.
 Night light.
 Door closed.
 Peeping.
 Louder peeping the farther I got from the bathroom.
 We waited for him to finally go to sleep.

-The next morning, I went to check on the little guy and I was already his new Mom.
 Imprinting happens quickly.
-I would need to keep him close to me or the peeping alarm would go off.
-The further away I was, the louder he got.
+The next morning, I was already his new Mom.
+I found I would need to keep him close to me or the peeping alarm would go off.
+The farther away I was, the louder he got.
 And if he could get out of his enclosure, he would come find me.
 Once I spotted him running down the hall towards me as I was putting away laundry.
 Ducklings need the constant proximity of Mom.
 I had to make sure he had someone around during waking hours so he wouldn’t get stressed.
-I decided to try putting him together with Q. Well, Q was annoyed for the first three days, but adjusted and those two actually became good buddies while they were growing up.
+Like all mothering, I soon learned duckling care is a 24-hour job.

-This completes our real-life tale of how two ducks ended up living in a townhouse.
-But there are many more stories to tell.
-Keep an eye out for our weekly blog posts and feel free to comment or ask questions!
-I would love to hear from you 💛
+That’s the story of how two ducks ended up living in a townhouse.
+But there are many more tales to tell.
+Keep an eye out for our blog posts and feel free to comment or ask questions!
+I would love to hear from you.
+Contact us here!